FreeshardBase/documentation/docs/revenue_share.md

 ### 4. Manual Adjustments

 The user is notified of the calculated weights and can now make adjustments.
-Maybe they want to boost a rally good app in particular, e.g. App 3.
+Maybe they want to boost an especially good app in particular, e.g. App 3.

 | App   | Weight | Boost | New Weight |
 |-------|--------|-------|------------|